Edited by: Keri Stooksbury

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-London Heathrow Airport (LHR) is one of the busiest airports in the world, transporting over 80 million passengers in 2018.
+London Heathrow Airport (LHR) is one of the busiest airports in the world, transporting over 80 million passengers in 2019 and over 19 million in 2021.
 As a major connection hub for flights all over Europe, LHR has implemented efficient processes and transportation for airside flight connections.